 - Boot the Raspberry Pi from Incredible Pi SDHC card

 Your First Bite of Incredible Pi.
 If you’re not using a monitor and keyboard, you can use SSH to gain root access to Incredible Pi.
 And you can use any web browser on your private network to access your server.
 There are a couple of hurdles.
 First, you need the network address of your new server.
 And, second you need an SSH client.
 With Incredible PBX 3.3 and beyond, you needn’t worry about the IP address.
-You now can access your server via SSH by logging in like this: firstname.lastname@example.org.
+You now can access your server via SSH by logging in like this: email@example.com.
 And browser access to your server is available at the following address: http://incrediblepbx.local.
 You still can plug in some earbuds when the bootup process begins and listen for the Incredible Pi to tell you its IP address when the boot procedure completes (about 90 seconds).
 Then you can use that IP address instead of incrediblepbx.local.
-Version 3.3 and beyond also include a Java-based SSH client in the FreePBX web GUI: Admin -> Java SSH.
+The latest releases of Incredible PBX also include a Java-based SSH client in the FreePBX web GUI: Admin -> Java SSH.
+Because of the almost weekly security problems with Java, we strongly recommend using a standalone SSH client such as Putty.

 Here’s everything you need to know about security for Incredible Pi: